 - 1. Vessels less than 660 feet in length should be dispatched with two tugs, C2 class or greater.
-Vessels less than 660 feet in length with a 4% bow thruster may be dispatched with one tug, C2 class or greater. - 2.
-Inbound vessels greater than 660 feet in length should be dispatched with two tugs, C2 class or greater.
-Vessels greater than 660 feet with a 4% bow thruster outbound from any berth or inbound to the South Terminal may be dispatched with one tug, C2 class or greater. - Car ships of any tonnage and all other vessels greater than 38,000 GT should be dispatched with two tugs, T4 class or greater.
+Vessels less than 660 feet in length with a 4% bow thruster may be dispatched with one tug, C2 class or greater. - Inbound vessels greater than 660 feet in length should be dispatched with two tugs, C2 class or greater.
+Vessels greater than 660 feet with a 4% bow thruster outbound from any berth or inbound to the South Terminal may be dispatched with one tug, C2 class or greater. - 3.
+Car ships of any tonnage and all other vessels greater than 38,000 GT should be dispatched with two tugs, T4 class or greater.
 This requirement is subject to case-by-case review by the president of Puget Sound Pilots considering the particular berth assignment, weather and any other anticipated conditions at the time of the transit. - 4.
 All vessels greater than 60,000 GT should be dispatched with two tugs, T5 class or greater.

-FERNDALE - INTALCO/PETROGAS
+FERNDALE - INTALCO / PETROGAS

-1. Vessels inbound to the Intalco/Petrogas terminal should dock starboard side alongside and only when the current is 1.0 knot or less at NOAA current station "Cherry Point, 1.8nm Southeast of, 8ft (PUG1725)".
+- 1. All vessels inbound to the Intalco/Petrogas terminal should dock starboard side alongside and only when the current is 1.0 knot or less at NOAA current station "Cherry Point, 1.8nm Southeast of, 8ft" (PUG1725). - 2.
+When calculating for UKC, NOAA Cherry Point tide station #9449424 shall be used.